GadflyX/GadflyX/README.md

 - 👋 Hi, I’m @GadflyX
 - 👀 I’m interested in JavaScript and FE engineering
-- 🌱 I’m currently working on Edison
+- 🌱 I’m currently working on Yipitdata

 <!---
 GadflyX/GadflyX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.